event-engine/docs/docs/api/set-up/installation.md

 <?php
 declare(strict_types=1);

-namespace Prooph\EventEngine;
+namespace EventEngine;

 use ArrayIterator;
 use Prooph\EventStore\EventStore;
 use Prooph\EventStore\Stream;
 use Prooph\EventStore\StreamName;

+chdir(dirname(__DIR__));

 require_once 'vendor/autoload.php';

 $container = require 'config/container.php';

 /** @var EventStore $eventStore */
-$eventStore = $container->get('EventEngine.EventStore');
+$eventStore = $container->get(EventStore::class);
 $eventStore->create(new Stream(new StreamName('event_stream'), new ArrayIterator()));

 echo "done.\n";

 ```

-Such a [script](https://github.com/proophsoftware/event-machine-skeleton/blob/master/scripts/create_event_stream.php) is used in the skeleton.
+Such a [script](https://github.com/event-engine/php-engine-skeleton/blob/master/scripts/create_event_stream.php) is used in the skeleton.
 As you can see we request the event store from a container that we get from a config file.
 The skeleton uses [Zend Strategility](https://github.com/zendframework/zend-stratigility)
 and this is a common approach in Strategility (and Zend Expressive) based applications.

+{.alert .alert-light}
 If you want to use another framework, adopt the script accordingly.
 The only thing that really matters is that you get a configured prooph/event-store from the [PSR-11 container](https://www.php-fig.org/psr/psr-11/)
 used by Event Engine.

 #### Read Model Storage

-Read Model storage is set up on the fly.
+Projection storage is set up on the fly.
 You don't need to prepare it upfront, but you can if you prefer to work with a database migration tool.
 It is up to you.
 Learn more about read model storage set up in the projections chapter.

+{.alert .alert-warning}
+The **Multi-Model-Store** requires existing read model collections.
+Please find a detailed explanation in [the tutorial](/tutorial/partIII.html#2-4-2).

 ## Event Engine Descriptions